 Implementing WordPress SEO

-WordPress is the most popular platform for building business and personal websites.
+WordPress is the most popular platform for building business related or personal websites.

-Similarly, SEO is the most effective digital marketing strategy in existence.
+Similarly, SEO is one of the most effective digital marketing strategies.
 Combined, these facts make for a lot of WordPress SEO questions.

-For the last 7 years, I've worked to become a WordPress & S.F.
+For the last 10 years, I've worked as a WordPress & S.F.
 SEO specialist, using WP websites to generate organic search traffic and improve keyword rankings.

 The second I hear that a potential client of mine has a WordPress website, I breathe easier because WordPress makes SEO marketing simple.